Nagarehazh/Nagarehazh/README.md

 - SCRUM methodology
 - AWS

-### GitHub Contributions
-I have made significant contributions to various projects, with over 2140 contributions in the last year.
-Check out my work at the company GitHub account: [HarleyZapata-Rurall](https://github.com/HarleyZapata-Rurall)

 ## 📺 YouTube Channel
 I also run a YouTube channel focused on Backend development with TypeScript, where I share best practices, architectural patterns, and more.
 Check it out for some in-depth backend knowledge and tutorials!
+[Canal](https://www.youtube.com/@harleyzapata)

 ---